-We next look for patterns in the cross-sectional distribution and time-series distribution of holdings-based performance measures.
-Under the null hypothesis of no skill, no patterns should be apparent.
-The 1st dimension we sort funds on is past performance.
-The persistence of longer-horizon return performance has been studied by Hendricks, Patel, and Zeckhauser (1993), Brown and Goetzmann (1995), Elton, Gruber, and Blake (1996), and others.
+B. Cross-sectional and time-series patterns in earnings announcement returns of holdings longer-horizon return performance has been studied by Hendricks, Patel, and Zeckhauser (1993), Brown and Goetzmann (1995), Elton, Gruber, and Blake (1996), and others.
 Do funds that had high earnings announcement alphas in the past continue to have them in the future?